Eddie Pope: Professional club career

 In 1996, D.C.
 United selected Pope in the first round (second overall) in the MLS College Draft.
 His first season in Washington, D.C. was split between United and the men's Olympic team, which was preparing for the 1996 Summer Olympics in Atlanta.
 However, he still played 18 games for United and won a league title with the team, scoring a golden goal in the first-ever MLS Cup against the Los Angeles Galaxy.
 He also played his first game with the national team, helping the team beat Trinidad and Tobago 2–0 on November 10 that year.

 In 1997, Pope made quite a splash on the MLS scene.
 He was named MLS Defender of the Year and earned a place in the MLS Best XI, as well as winning a second MLS title.
 In 1998, Pope helped United win both the CONCACAF Champions Cup and the InterAmerican Cup, the first continental honors earned by an MLS team.
-He scored the winning goal in United's victory in the Interamerican Cup.
+He scored goals in both of these two finals; including the winning goal in United's victory in the Interamerican Cup.

 Pope's 1999 season was beset by injuries, and his playing time was limited, which continued to pester him into 2000, although he would play 19 and 21 games, respectively, in those seasons, and he earned his third and fourth consecutive trips to the MLS All-Star Game.
 Injuries continued to dog Pope in 2001, but he again played in the All-Star Game and also played an important role in the national team's World Cup qualification.
 His injuries continued into the 2002 MLS season, and he only appeared in seventeen matches.

 On December 23, 2002, Pope was traded to the MetroStars, along with Jaime Moreno and Richie Williams, in return for Mike Petke, a first-round draft pick, and an allocation.
 Pope continued his quality play with the MetroStars, captaining the team to an excellent defensive record.
 He was named to the MLS Best XI for the third time for his efforts.
 In 2004, he had a down year with the Metros, but was still voted to the MLS Best XI for a second consecutive season.
 After the year, Pope was traded to expansion Salt Lake for an allocation.
 He played three seasons with Real Salt Lake, providing veteran leadership for the expansion franchise.
 In 2007, he retired from professional soccer.
 In ten years in MLS, he scored nine goals and ten assists, plus added that MLS Cup goal and an assist in the playoffs.
 In 2005, he was named to the MLS All-Time Best XI.

 On June 14, 2007, Pope announced his plans to retire from all competitive soccer at the end of the 2007 season, saying: "It's just time...You get up in the morning and you're in pain.
 Before practice, you are in pain.
 And after practice you are still in pain."

 On March 11, 2011, he was selected for induction into the National Soccer Hall of Fame.